 - i.
-Time based: 33% will vest as follows: - 50% of this 33% will vest on the 1st Anniversary Date as from the Date of Grant, - 50% of this 33% will vest on the 2nd Anniversary Date as from the Date of Grant.

-- ii.
-Performance based: 66% will vest if the employee meets the following performance conditions: - Period 1: 50% of this 66% will vest as follows: - If between April 8, 2025 and April 8, 2029 (both dates included), at any time, the closing stock price (the last price at which the Company stock trades during the regular trading session) equals or exceeds \$25 per share for any 20 trading days within any 30 trading days period. - Accelerator event: If the Company announces results for Fourth Quarter and Full Year 2024 reporting (i) revenue of at least Euro 1 billion, (ii) the Company's auditor confirms that the cash flows corresponding to 2024 is positive, and (iii) if from December 1, 2024, at any time, the closing stock price (the last price at which the Company stock trades during the regular trading session) equals or exceeds \$25 per share for any 20 trading days within any 30 trading days period. - Period 2: 50% of this 66% will vest as follows: - If between April 8, 2027 and April 8, 2029 (both dates included), at any time, the closing stock price (the last price at which the Company stock trades during the regular trading session) equals or exceeds \$30 per share for any 20 trading days within any 30 trading days period.
+Serviced-based Condition: one third of the RSUs are subject to the service -based condition and will vest as follows: - 50% of this 33% will vest on the 1st anniversary date as from the date of grant, - 50% of this 33% will vest on the 2nd anniversary date as from the date of grant. - ii.
+Performance-based Condition: two-thirds of the RSUs are subject to the performance-based condition and will vest as follows: - Period 1: 50% will vest: - If between April 8, 2025 and April 8, 2029 (both dates included), at any time, the closing stock price (the last price at which the Company stock trades during the regular trading session) equals or exceeds \$25 per share for any 20 trading days within any 30 trading days period. - Accelerator event: If the Company announces results for Fourth Quarter and Full Year 2024 reporting (i) revenue of at least Euro 1 billion, (ii) the Company's auditor confirms that the cash flows corresponding to 2024 is positive, and (iii) if from December 1, 2024, at any time, the closing stock price (the last price at which the Company stock trades during the regular trading session) equals or exceeds \$25 per share for any 20 trading days within any 30 trading days period. - Period 2: 50% will vest: - If between April 8, 2027 and April 8, 2029 (both dates included), at any time, the closing stock price (the last price at which the Company stock trades during the regular trading session) equals or exceeds \$30 per share for any 20 trading days within any 30 trading days period.